Group Tour FAQs

 Below you'll find answers to frequently asked questions about group tours.
 Don't see what you're looking for?
 Contact us at [email protected].

 Guide-led group tours are available from 8:30 am to 3:30 pm.
-A minimum of one week's notice is required to book guide-led tours; however, capacity is limited and tours are subject to availability.
+A minimum of two week's notice is required to book guide-led tours; however, capacity is limited and tours are subject to availability.
 Morning tours sell out quickly.
 Please book early for best availability.

 We’re flexible!
 Guided group tours may be scheduled after 5:00 pm; however, there is a $50 surcharge for these tours.
 These tours must begin at least 90 minutes prior to sunset.